 - You have to refer other users to unlock the full 10GB

-In addition to its awesome multimedia player, pCloud is fast, very secure, and user-friendly enough for cloud storage beginners to use without hassle. pCloud’s virtual drive, which takes up much less space on your hard drive and eliminates file redundancy, is another reason to love it.
+In addition to its awesome multimedia player, pCloud is fast, very secure, and user-friendly enough for cloud storage beginners to use without hassle. pCloud’s virtual drive, (a cloud drive), which takes up much less space on your hard drive and eliminates file redundancy, is another reason to love it.

 To unlock the full 10GB, you do have to complete a few steps. pCloud gives you 2GB of free space at first, and you need to verify your email address, download pCloud’s desktop, and smartphone apps, upload a file, and enable automatic uploads of all image files on your smartphone, after which time you’ll be given 5GB more.

 If you want to unlock the final 3GB of free space, you have to successfully refer a few friends to make an account with pCloud.

 If this sounds like more work than you want to do, you can always upgrade to a paid tier. pCloud’s paid plans start at $49.99/year for 500GB of storage, which is a very reasonable price.
 Prices for a lifetime plan are very affordable, ranging from $199 for 150GB to $1,190 for 10TB.

 Sync.com is one of my favorite cloud storage providers, and even though their 5GB free plan may not seem like much storage space, it’s an excellent opportunity to try out one of the best free cloud storage services on the market and see if it works for you.